-Community - The objector must prove that the community expressing opposition can be regarded as a well-defined community.
-A panel could balance a number of factors to determine this, including:
+Community - The objector must prove that the community expressing opposition can be regarded as a clearly delineated community.
+A panel could balance a number of factors to determine this, including but not limited to:

-- Level of public recognition of the group as a community at a local and/or global level; - Level of formal boundaries around the community and what elements are considered to form the community; - How long the community has been in existence; - How globally distributed is the community (breadth, level of importance) (this may not apply if the community is territorial); and - How many people make up the community.
+- The level of public recognition of the group as a community at a local and/or global level; - The level of formal boundaries around the community and what persons or entities are considered to form the community; - The length of time the community has been in existence; - The global distribution of the community (this may not apply if the community is territorial); and - The number of people or entities that make up the community.

-If opposition by a number of people is found, but the group claiming opposition is not determined to be a distinct community, the objection will fail.
+If opposition by a number of people/entities is found, but the group represented by the objector is not determined to be a clearly delineated community, the objection will fail.

-Substantial Opposition - The objector must prove substantial opposition within the community it has identified.
-A panel could balance a number of factors to determine whether there is substantial opposition, including:
+Substantial Opposition - The objector must prove substantial opposition within the community it has identified itself as representing.
+A panel could balance a number of factors to determine whether there is substantial opposition, including but not limited to:

-- Number of expressions of opposition relative to the composition of the community;

-- Distribution or diversity among sources of expressions of opposition, including:

-- Regional

-- Subsectors of community

-- Leadership of community

-- Membership of community

-- Nature/intensity of opposition; and

-- Costs incurred by objector in expressing opposition, including what other channels they have used to convey their opposition.
+- Number of expressions of opposition relative to the composition of the community; - The representative nature of entities expressing opposition; - Level of recognized stature or weight among sources of opposition; - Distribution or diversity among sources of expressions of opposition, including: - Regional - Subsectors of community - Leadership of community - Membership of community - Historical defense of the community in other contexts; and - Costs incurred by objector in expressing opposition, including other channels the objector may have used to convey opposition.